 LivingSpace offers self-flashing skylights with high-efficiency glass to match the windows in your sunroom.
 Skylights are available for both EcoGreen and aluminum roof panels.

-Absolutely.
-For Cathedral style sunrooms, LivingSpace makes a furniture-grade wood veneer sleeve that goes over the ridge beam.
+Yes, LivingSpace Sunrooms are able to be equipped with ceiling fans.
+For Cathedral style sunrooms, LivingSpace Sunrooms makes a furniture-grade wood veneer sleeve.
 The veneer is paintable and stainable, and LivingSpace is able to match it to almost any color needed.
-A mounting bracket connects the two sleeves together, and a ceiling fan can be attached to the bracket.
+A mounting bracket connects the two sleeves together.
+A homeowner is able to mount a fan on this mounting bracket.
 For Studio style sunrooms, fans can be mounted directly to the interior ceiling in pre-planned locations.

+A sunroom has three basic building blocks: the floor, the walls, and the roof.
 LivingSpace Sunrooms uses vinyl and fiberglass throughout the sunroom structure because of its energy efficiency and strength.
 The wall is constructed through LivingSpace’s patented “Main Key” technology.
-The frame’s header includes an aluminum “Hurricane Tube” for incredible structural stability.
+The roof uses a “hurricane tube” backed with aluminum to ensure stability.

 Aluminum is structurally sound and cost-effective, but it is not energy efficient.
-Aluminum is an excellent conductor of thermal energy.
-This means that owners of an aluminum sunroom will rely heavily on their heating and cooling systems to keep comfortable.
-Vinyl-fiberglass composites are much more energy efficient while maintaining lifelong durability.
+Aluminum is an excellent conductor of temperature heat.
+This means that owners of an aluminum sunroom will rely heavily on heating and cooling units.
+Vinyl-Fiberglass Composites are much more energy efficient while maintaining durability.

-The construction of the LivingSpace sunroom gives it superior protection in inclement weather.
-The Main Key is made of Amilan®, which resists expansion and contraction during seasonal changes, and provides flexibility to allow it to withstand 150 mile per hour winds.
-The Hurricane Tube further secures the sunroom structure during hurricane-like conditions.
+The construction of the LivingSpace sunroom gives it protection in inclement weather.
+The Main Key is made of amilan, which gives the sunroom increased protection from expansion and contraction during seasonal changes, and provides flexibility to allow it to withstand 150 mile per hour winds.
+The hurricane tube further secures the sunroom structure during hurricane-like conditions.

-Yes, the LivingSpace sunroom is a four season PLUS sunroom designed to stay comfortable, even during extreme seasonal weather.
+Yes, the LivingSpace sunroom is a all season PLUS sunroom designed to endure even the most inclement weather.
 The construction of a LivingSpace sunroom utilizes vinyl cladding, which gives it more efficient insulation.

 LivingSpace uses insulated windows and insulated glass doors.
 The levels of insulation depends on the location of the sunroom.
 Insulated glass is created by combining two or more pieces of glass with a spacer.
 The spacer works to seal the glass pieces together.
 Space is created between the glass panes when this happens, creating a clear insulation barrier.